 A stopcock, or stop valve or stop tap, is an inline valve which controls the water supply to a property.
 It is usually located on or near the rising main, and usually under the kitchen sink.
 However, in some homes it may be located in a pantry or hallway.

-In addition to an internal stopcock, some homes may have an external stopcock, which in some cases, is shared with adjacent properties.
+In addition to an internal stopcock, some homes may have an external stopcock.
+In some cases, this is shared with adjacent properties.
 An external or outside stopcock is usually located under a service hatch.
-Its operation usually requires a long metal tool known as a stopcock key, as the stopcock itself may be two or three feet below ground level in order to avoid frost.
+Its operation usually requires a long metal tool known as a stopcock key.
+This is because the stopcock itself may be two or three feet below ground level in order to avoid frost.

 It is extremely advisable for homeowners to know where their stopcock is located, should the mains water supply need to be closed in an emergency.
 While in many homes, the stopcock may be hidden behind the cleaning products stored in the cupboard under the kitchen sink, in some cases it may have been completely obscured or hidden by subsequent kitchen fitting or DIY work.

 - Internal leaks – they don’t shut off the water completely.

 - External leaks – usually from the gland nut or the spindle.

 - They seize up – the spindle cannot be turned.